Comfort and Durability in High Performance Apparel

 Moisture management is the controlled movement of liquid (perspiration) from the skin surface to the environment through the fabric.
 It is an important factor in optimizing comfort and maximizing performance.
 Transfer of perspiration from the skin to the atmosphere regulates the body temperature and maintains heat balance, thus controlling the comfort level of environmental conditions and activity.

-Clothing plays an important role in eliminating extra heat produced to keep the body at a core temperature of 37°C. The role of moisture-management fabrics is to regulate heat and moisture to maintain the body temperature and keep the body cool as illustrated in the above figure.
+Clothing plays an important role in eliminating extra heat produced to keep the body at a core temperature of 37°C. The role of moisture-management fabrics is to regulate heat and moisture to maintain body temperature and keep the body cool as illustrated in the above figure.
 Wetting and wicking take place before perspiration evaporates from the skin through the fabric into the atmosphere.

 By John McLoughlin